 Presentation of Flowers to the Virgin Mary is an option within the Catholic wedding rite and takes place after communion.
 Traditionally, a single rose or small bouquet of flowers are placed before the stature.

-Rice, confetti and balloons may not be scattered inside or outside the church building.
+Rice, confetti and balloons may not be scattered in or around the church building.
 Bubbles may be used outside but bottles must be removed from the church property.

 Photography and Videography

 Military swords used in the ceremony must be properly secured to prevent accidents and Military guests must respect the sacredness of the Catholic ceremony.
-Military shouts are prohibited in the Church Sanctuary and narthex but are permitted once outside.
+Military shouts are prohibited in the Church Sanctuary and Narthex but are permitted once outside the Narthex.

-Nativity requires a deposit of $100.00 for weddings which is returnable pending no damage to the facility and spaces are returned to a state of cleanliness in which originally found.
-To insure that all areas of the church are cleaned, it would be best to assign someone other than a member of the wedding party to handle this concern.
-For non-parish members, other fees will apply.
+Nativity requires a deposit of $100.00 for weddings, which is refundable pending no damage to the facility and spaces are returned to a state of cleanliness in which originally found.
+To insure, that all areas of the church are cleaned, it would be best to assign someone other than a member of the wedding party to handle this concern.